fluent/fluentd-docs-gitbook/install/install-by-deb.md

 For Ubuntu, we currently support "Ubuntu 18.04 LTS / Bionic 64bit", "Ubuntu 16.04 LTS / Xenial 64bit", "Ubuntu 14.04 LTS / Trusty 64bit".
-For Debian, we currently support "Debian 10 Buster 64bit", "Debian 9 Stretch 64bit",
+For Debian, we currently provide "Debian 10 Buster 64bit", "Debian 9 Stretch 64bit",
 "Debian 8 Jessie 64bit".

+Note: treasure data doesn't verify debian packages.
+If you have a problem with debian packages, send a patch to [omnibus-td-agent repository](https://github.com/treasure-data/omnibus-td-agent).

 A shell script is provided to automate the installation process for each version.
 The shell script registers a new apt repository at